 New eBay Counterfeit Products Verification Scheme

-eBay has announced a new verification scheme to help improve customer confidence and cut down on counterfeit goods.
+eBay has announced a new verification scheme to help improve customer confidence and cut down on eBay counterfeit goods.

 A recent study has shown that UK online sales reached £133bn in 2016, which was an increase of £18bn, nearly 16%, from the year before.